NeoSahadeo/Python-Signalling-Server/README.md

 ### Disconnecting from a room / Disconnecting a client

 To do this, the client has to send a disconnect signal from the their socket or simply close the active application.

+#### Cleaning Rooms

+In the `server.py` file there is a setting called `CLEAN = 60`.
+This is the time in seconds for the interval of time the server checks all room sessions for vacant room (0 connections) and remove these from the list.
+This helps free rooms for other clients.

 ## Authors

 - [@NeoSahadeo](https://www.github.com/NeoSahadeo)